vuldb/cyber_threat_intelligence/actors/APT28/README.md

 * Carberp
 * CVE-2022-30190
-* Fysbis
+* CVE-2023-38831
 * ...

-There are 4 more campaign items available.
+There are 5 more campaign items available.
 Please use our online service to access the data.

 ## Countries